ITFS777/bin/README.md

 ```
 name:     get_ip.py
 Language: Python
-Function: Get the IP address and write to "server.properties" and "servers.dat" in Minecraft.
+Function: Get the IP address and write to "server.properties" and "servers.dat" in Minecraft.Also write to IP.txt
 ```